Lane Thomas Player Props: Nationals vs. Reds

 Lane Thomas At The Plate

-- In 38.0% of his games this season, Thomas has driven in at least one run.
-In 13 of those games (12.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- He has homered in 15.6% of his games this season, and 3.8% of his chances at the plate.

-- In 57 of 108 games this year, he has scored, and 11 of those games included multiple runs.
+- Thomas has had at least one RBI in 38.5% of his games this year (42 of 109), with more than one RBI 14 times (12.8%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.